mezentsevs/typing-trainer-landing/README.md

 # Typing trainer landing

-## Note on Future Development
-Please be aware that this project might transition to a commercial subscription-based service for advanced features in the future.
-While currently open-source, contributions are not actively encouraged at this stage.
-Plans may change based on further development.
-Thank you for your understanding.

 ## About 'Typing trainer landing'

 This is a typing trainer landing, written in and for educational and demonstrational purposes.